5 Common Creative Review Mistakes (and how to avoid them)

 Empower decision-makers: Clearly identify who has the final say on approvals to avoid unnecessary back-and-forth.

-Failing to include key decision-makers in the review process can lead to last-minute changes, surprises, and even project derailment.
+Failing to include key decision-makers in the creative review process can lead to last-minute changes, surprises, and even project derailment.

 Identify stakeholders early: Make a list of everyone who needs to provide input or approval on the project.

-Include them from the start: Invite all key stakeholders to participate in the review process from the beginning, using tools like GoProof to streamline communication.
+Include them from the start: Invite all key stakeholders to participate in the creative review process from the beginning, using tools like GoProof to streamline communication.

 Set clear deadlines: Give stakeholders a specific timeframe to provide their feedback to avoid delays.